mdyd-dev/platformos-payments/README.md

 5. Deploy instance.
 6. Make sure enable_sms_and_api_workflow_alerts_on_staging in your instance configuration is set to true

+## Examples

+You will find code examples for various payment actions is separate code repository [Payment Examples](https://github.com/mdyd-dev/platformos-payment-examples).
+Each example is included as a different module for proper encapsulation.
+Demo version of the example can be found in [Payment Examples Page](https://payment-examples.staging.oregon.platform-os.com)

+  * [Charge Example](https://github.com/mdyd-dev/platformos-payment-examples/blob/master/modules/charge_example/public/views) - demonstrates how to include most basic payment scenarios with Stripe popup component and the ability to refund each payment.
+You can play with the example on [payment demo page](https://payment-examples.staging.oregon.platform-os.com/payments)
+  * [Account Example](https://github.com/mdyd-dev/platformos-payment-examples/tree/master/modules/account_example/public/views) - in this example, you will learn how to integrate Stripe Connect with custom accounts support as well as how to process payments to connected accounts.
+[Demo page](https://payment-examples.staging.oregon.platform-os.com/account)
+  * [Stripe Elements Example](https://github.com/mdyd-dev/platformos-payment-examples/tree/master/modules/elements_example) - Stripe Elements provide you with Credit Card form functionality that can be quickly added to any page.
+In this example, you will see how to approach two-step payments with Authorize and Capture.
+[Demo](https://payment-examples.staging.oregon.platform-os.com/elements)
+  * [Customer Example](https://github.com/mdyd-dev/platformos-payment-examples/tree/master/modules/customer_example) - here you will learn the basics of saving your customers Credit Cards so they can be easily charged in the future without reading Credit Card details.
+[Demo](https://payment-examples.staging.oregon.platform-os.com/customer)

 ### How Payment Module Works

-Payment module is a backbone for processing all data relevant to processing payments with third party API's of any payment gateway that is installed as separate module.
+Payment module is a backbone for processing payments with third party API's of any payment gateway that is installed as separate module.
 The entry point for any acction is `gateway_request_form` that can be used as embeded form or mutation as follows:

 1. On any page include gateway_request_form with poper configuration: